jcaillon/3P/NEXT_RELEASE_NOTES.md

 	- Fields of tables are now sorted by names by default (instead of order number previously)
 	- In tooltips fields that are part of the primary index are always shown on top
 	- Moved the shortcuts help from bottom to top in tooltips (to be able to see the hit CTRL once even if the tooltip is long)
+- #205 : The "check code validity" notification that is displayed on document save will now close itself if you fix the file problem and save again.
+It also only triggers on progress compilable files

 **Fixed issues :**